 Q: What if I'm not in business or a professional?
 Can GSBA still offer me anything?

 A: GSBA members work in the for-profit, non-profit and public sectors representing business and professional leaders who are self-employed, business owners, CEOs, elected officials, government employees and students and retirees.
 Membership provides more than business networking and marketing opportunities - GSBA offers visibility, advocacy, connection with the nonprofit community and support for the next generation of LGBTQ+ and allied leaders through the GSBA Scholarship Fund.
 GSBA is a thriving and diverse community.

 Q: If I live or work outside of Seattle, does it still make sense for me to join GSBA?

 A: GSBA is the largest chamber of its kind in the United States.
-Since its founding in 1981, it has grown to become a strong regional chamber as much as a Seattle-specific chamber.
-GSBA’s membership has grown beyond Seattle and has members, from Portland to British Columbia and from the Pacific to Yakima.
+Since its founding in 1981, GSBA has grown from a Seattle-centric chamber, to one that serves communities across Washington State.
 Having a large, broad constituency also helps GSBA more effectively advocate for those who live or work in less inclusive areas of Washington.